TarikVUT/Monitoring-Linux-terminal/README.md

 **Steps:**

 ### 1. Create a script to capture the terminal history and save it to a file.
-   1- Use PROMPT_COMMAND with history
+   1- Use PROMPT_COMMAND with history.

    You can modify the PROMPT_COMMAND variable in your shell configuration file (~/.bashrc or ~/.bash_profile) to log every command executed by the user into a specific file.